Canada to ease COVID-19 testing requirements for some returning travelers

 “When there’s a lot of rigmarole you’ve got to go through plus 150 dollars for a test when you only intend to go for a day trip, it didn’t make sense,” Douglas said.
 “They’ve heard and understand that it didn’t make sense.”

-Reacting to the planned announcement, Assemblyman Billy Jones applauded the swift action of Canadian officials.
+Reacting to the planned announcement, North Country Assemblyman Billy Jones applauded the swift action of Canadian officials.

 “The burdensome testing requirement has prevented day-trippers and short-term visitors from coming to the North Country, and our regional economies have suffered enough,” Jones said.